sammarth-k/sammarth-k/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on astrophysics research
+- 🔭 I’m currently working on astrophysics research & `chandralc`
 - 👯 I’m looking to collaborate on anything
 - 💬 Ask me about my projects
 - 📫 How to reach me: sam@qprogramming.net